 The bitrate of a file is measured by the number of bits being transmitted over a period of time.
 For video it is typically measured in kilobytes per second (kbps) or megabytes per second (mbps).

-The bitrate of a video is most influenced by the size and quality of the video being transmitted. a 4K video (3840 x 2160) has a lot more pixels per frame than a HD video (1280x720), and will therefore have a higher bitrate (assuming similar quality settings for both videos).
+The bitrate of a video is most influenced by the size and quality of the video being transmitted.
+As an example a 4K video (3840 x 2160) has over 8 times as many pixels per frame than a HD video (1280x720) (8.2M pixels vs 921kpixels), and will therefore have a higher bitrate (assuming similar compression settings for both videos).
 (See table below for the bitrates delivered by api,video.)